JordiTi/int2019/README.md

 Objecttype\
 |_ObjectID\
 |__All powerspectra of this objectID (containing only the powers and 1 power per row)\
-Also make sure there is a folder containing all .color files from color_analysis.
+Also make sure there is a folder containing all .color files from color_analysis in the form objectid.color

 Before training also make sure:
 - In LeaveOneOut.py change the nsPath and bhPath to the paths pointing at the Objecttype folder